Simoniracle/OpenDeception/README.md

 llm.py:

-Specifies the LLM to be used in simulated conversations.
+Specifies the LLM class used in simulated conversations.

 com_generate.py: